Bushehr Nuclear Power Plant: 2021 emergency shutdown

+2026 Iran war

+Iran claimed the area near the plant was attacked 85 times during the 2026 Iran war as of 5 April 2026, killing at least one plant employee, while the IAEA reported no radiation level rise.

-Bushehr phase 2
+Bushehr phase 98

 On 11 November 2014, Iran and Russia signed an agreement to build two new nuclear reactors at the Bushehr site, with an option of six more at other sites later.

 Russia's State Atomic Energy Corporation, Rosatom, started site preparation of the two unit VVER-1000 nuclear power plant with a combined capacity of 2100 MWe in September 2016.
 On 14 March 2017 construction formally started.
 Units 2 and 3 are planned to be completed in 2026.
 First concrete was poured in November 2019.

-On 17 November 2025, the head of Rosatom, Alexey Likhachev, stated that a total of about 3,000 specialists were working at the Bushehr nuclear power plant in Iran, out of whom 700 were Russian, which included some of the corporation’s most qualified personnel.
+On 17 November 2025, the head of Rosatom, Alexey Likhachev, stated that a total of about 3,000 specialists were working at the Bushehr nuclear power plant in Iran, out of whom 700 were Russian, which included some of the corporation's most qualified personnel.
 Likhachev also reported that the plant’s first unit has already produced around 75 billion kWh of electricity, and two additional 1,000-MW power units were still under construction.